 Project Title Management of Data Storage/Backup Systems

-Project Number ТВА
+Project Number IT-2023-0002

 Sector Support

 Project Description Expansion of the performance and resilience of the network to introduce clustering of the information system.

 Start Date 2023 April

 End Date 2024 March

 Project Title Compliance Management

-Project Number TBA
+Project Number IT-2023-0001

 Sector Support

 Project Description The management and maintenance of the OUR compliance management system for filing requirements from regulatory decisions.

 Start Date 2023 April

 End Date 2024 March

 Project Title Telecommunication System infrastructure

-Project Number ТВА
+Project Number IT-1620-0121

 Sector Support

 Project Description Expansion and enhancement of the telecommunication network.
 This component is focused on the management of internet bandwidth and the establishment of a backup telephone system.

 Start Date 2023 April

 End Date 2024 March

 Project Title Management of the Disaster Recovery and Business Continuity systems

-Project Number TBA
+Project Number IT-1620-0133

 Sector Support

 Project Description The maintenance and testing of the information system disaster recovery and business continuity systems.

-• s Plan and Budget

-Start Date 2023 April

-End Date 2024 March
+2024 March

-Project Title Software Acquisition and Upgrade: Server Class Applications
+Software Acquisition and Upgrade: Server Class Applications

-· · · · · · · · · · · · · · · · · · ·

-Project Number TBA
+IT-1620-0148

-Sector Support
+Support

-Project Description The main driver for this is that Server class applications are at the core of the network, facilitating collaboration and sharing of data and information.
+The main driver for this is that Server class applications are at the core of the network, facilitating collaboration and sharing of data and information.
 They are constantly adding new feature sets and improving the user experience.
 They also are under constant threat from malware designed either to extract data or to disable the system.
 As a result, there is a constant need to patch and/or upgrade the system.
 The OUR utilises several such applications and each will in turn need to be upgraded.

-Start Date 2023 April
+2023 April

-End Date 2024 March
+2024 March

-Project Title Hardware Acquisition and Upgrade: Computers (tablets and desktops) and accessories
+Hardware Acquisition and Upgrade: Computers (tablets and desktops) and accessories

-Project Number TBA
+IT-1620-0139

+Support

+The periodic upgrade of computers and accessories.

+2023 April

+2024 March

+Software Acquisition and Annual Maintenance of Desktop Applications

+IT-1620-0151

+Support

+The development of custom applications represents a major thrust of the Department to provide solutions to business problems that cannot be easily solved by off-the-shelf applications.

+2023 April

+2024 March

+Upgrading of System/ Network Security and the Management Cybersecurity and Incident Response

+IT-1822-0103

 Sector Support

-Project Description The periodic upgrade of computers and accessories.
+Project Description The OUR's growing dependence on technology to deliver on its mandate has necessitated a growing demand to improve the resilience of the network to events that can disrupt the services offered.
+In light of this, there will be investments in protecting the network.

 Start Date 2023 April

 End Date 2024 March

-Project Title Software Acquisition and Annual Maintenance of Desktop Applications

-Project Number TBA

-Sector Support

-Project Description The development of custom applications represents a major thrust of the Department to provide solutions to business problems that cannot be easily solved by off-the-shelf applications.

-Start Date 2023 April

-End Date 2024 March

-Project Title Upgrading of System/ Network Security and the Management Cybersecurity and Incident Response

-Project Number ТВА

-Sector Support Project The OUR's growing dependence on technology to deliver on its mandate has necessitated a growing Description demand to improve the resilience of the network to events that can disrupt the services offered.
-In light of this, there will be investments in protecting the network.
-Start Date 2023 April End Date 2024 March